 - keep your hands warm when shooting out in the cold,

-Let’s have a quick summary before getting into details:
+Here’s a summary before we get into details:

 Markhof Pro 2.0 Review (Summary)